-Prerequisite: MATH 110 or equivalent with a grade of "C" or better or "Pass"
+Prerequisite: "C" grade or higher or "Pass" in MATH 110 or equivalent.

 Use of computers to analyze mathematical application problems and solutions from statistics, engineering and the physical sciences.
 Fundamentals of structured technical programming including language commands and computational algorithms.